MrChebik/Java8-Training/Chapter 2 - The Stream API/README.md

 clumsy, first filling an array list and then turning it into a stream.
 Write a stream-based one-linear instead.
 One approach is to make a stream of integers from `0` to `s.length()` - `1` and map that with the `s::charAt` method reference.

+## Task 7
+Your manager asks you to write a method `public static <T> boolean isFinite(Stream<T> stream)`.
+Why isn't that such a good idea?
+Go ahead and write it anyway.